Meet our Contributors

 Maria Kostaki is a native Athenian.
 A journalist, author and avid traveller, she’s lived in neighbourhoods in every corner of the city.
 Contributing to This is Athens has led her to see Athens from a whole different perspective—that of a visitor.

-Natassa Pappa is a graphic designer using the city as a medium.
+Natassa Pappa is a publisher specializing in editions documenting the sense of place.
 After studying and working abroad, Natassa returned to her hometown, Athens, the city of chaos, happy coincidences and endless walking.

 Oriane De Kerraoul